Skip to Content

 Can you plant ahead of the growing season in an unheated greenhouse?

 That is certainly possible.
-An unheated greenhouse can also be used to start seedlings in the springtime or harden them off before they move outside.
+An unheated greenhouse can also start seedlings in the springtime or harden them off before they move outside.
 Additionally, you can cold-stratify seeds, grow new plants, and safeguard delicate perennials.

 What are heat mats for?

 Heat mats are for healthy seedling development.
 The primary purpose of heat mats is to gradually warm the soil, which promotes quicker germination and robust, healthy seedlings.
 They help in cutting germination.
-Heat mats are also sold as propagation mats and seedling heat mats, although they serve the same purpose.
+Although they serve the same purpose, heat mats are also sold as propagation mats and seedling heat mats.

 When can I start ornamental flowers?